JetRunner/BERT-of-Theseus/README.md

 ## Third-Party Implementations
 We list some third-party implementations from the community here.
 Please kindly add your implementation to this list:

-`Tensorflow Implementation (tested on NER)`: https://github.com/qiufengyuyi/bert-of-theseus-tf
+- `Tensorflow Implementation (tested on NER)`: https://github.com/qiufengyuyi/bert-of-theseus-tf
+- `Keras Implementation (tested on text classification)`: https://github.com/bojone/bert-of-theseus